 The result can be described quite simply as delicious, though some feel the layer of icing overdoes the sweetness.

-The Sachertorte is also pretty much a staple food in Viennese coffee houses, Konditoreien (confectioneries), patisseries, and many restaurants, where it lurks innocently in the cake vitrine.
-As you walk pass, it flutters its chocolate eyelashes at you, draining your will to resist a slice (or two).
+The cake usually lies innocently in a glass vitrine.
+As you walk past, it flutters its chocolate eyelashes at you, draining your will to resist a slice (or two).
+You have been warned.

 The Sachertorte’s history

-Franz’s son, Eduard, fine-tuned the recipe, and today’s Sachertorte now appears in many variations on a common theme.
-Its fame has gone global, with Franz Sacher even getting a Google Doodle on his 200th birthday in 2016.
-And December 5th is National Sachertorte Day in the USA.
+Franz’s son, Eduard, modified the recipe, and today’s Sachertorte now appears in many variations on a common theme.
+Its fame has gone global, with Franz Sacher getting a Google Doodle on his 200th birthday back in 2016.
+December 5th is even National Sachertorte Day in the USA.

-Pretty well everywhere, though only one place has the right to offer you an “original” version: Vienna’s Hotel Sacher, opened by Eduard himself in 1876.
+Pretty well everywhere that has cakes has Sachertorte, though only one place has the right to offer you an “original” version: Vienna’s Hotel Sacher, opened by Eduard himself in 1876.

 The Sacher version

 According to the hotel, they sell several hundred thousand of the cakes each year.
-And Austria’s image and interests are no doubt helped by the thousands of Sachertorte that find their way to faraway places in the bags of departing tourists.
+The numerous Sachertorte that find their way to faraway places in the bags of departing tourists no doubt help Austria’s image and interests abroad.
 Metternich would be proud.

 The Demel version